-On February 13, 2020, the Company issued 2.625% convertible senior notes due in 2026 (the "2026 Convertible Notes") in the aggregate principal amount of \$143,750, in a public offering registered under the Securities Act of 1933, as amended.
+On February 13, 2020, the Company issued the 2026 Convertible Notes in the aggregate principal amount of \$143,750, in a public offering registered under the Securities Act of 1933, as amended.
 The 2026 Convertible Notes were issued in connection with funding the acquisition of the Nucynta Products.
 Some of the Company's existing investors participated in the 2026 Convertible Notes offering.
 In connection with the issuance of the 2026 Convertible Notes, the Company incurred approximately \$5,473 of debt issuance costs, which primarily consisted of underwriting, legal and other professional fees.

-The 2026 Convertible Notes are senior, unsecured obligations and bear interest at a rate of 2.625% per year payable semiannually in arrears on February 15 and August 15 of each year, beginning on August 15, 2020.
-Before August 15, 2025, noteholders will have the right to convert their notes only upon the occurrence of certain events.
-From and after August 15, 2025, noteholders may convert their notes at any time at their election until the close of business on the scheduled trading day immediately before the maturity date.
-The Company will settle conversions by paying or delivering, as applicable, cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock, at the Company's election.
-The 2026 Convertible Notes will mature on February 15, 2026, unless earlier repurchased, redeemed or converted.
-The initial conversion rate is 34.2618 shares of common stock per \$1 principal amount of the 2026 Convertible Notes, which represents an initial conversion price of approximately \$29.19 per share of common stock.
-The conversion rate and conversion price are subject to adjustment upon the occurrence of certain events.
+The 2026 Convertible Notes were senior, unsecured obligations and bore interest at a rate of 2.625% per year payable semiannually in arrears on February 15 and August 15 of each year, beginning on August 15, 2020.
+Before August 15, 2025, noteholders had the right to convert their notes only upon the occurrence of certain events.
+From and after August 15, 2025, noteholders had the right to convert their notes at any time at their election until the close of business on the scheduled trading day immediately before the maturity date.
+On or after February 15, 2023, the Company had the right to redeem the notes, in whole and not in part, at a cash redemption price equal to the principal amount of the notes to be redeemed, plus accrued and unpaid interest, if any, upon the occurrence of certain events.
+The Company had the option to settle conversions by paying or delivering, as applicable, cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock, at the Company's election.
+The 2026 Convertible Notes would have matured on February 15, 2026, unless earlier repurchased, redeemed or converted.
+The initial conversion rate was 34.2618 shares of common stock per \$1 principal amount of the 2026 Convertible Notes, which represented an initial conversion price of approximately \$29.19 per share of common stock.